Clem Woltman

-Clement J. Woltman (December 4, 1914 – January 16, 1988) was an American professional football tackle who played for the Philadelphia Eagles of the National Football League (NFL) for three seasons from 1938 to 1940.
+Clement J. Woltman (December 4, 1914 – January 16, 1988) was an American professional football player who was a tackle for the Philadelphia Eagles of the National Football League (NFL) for three seasons from 1938 to 1940.
 He played high school football for South Bend Central High School in Indiana.
-He played college football for Purdue where he was also a member of Sigma Pi fraternity.
+He played college football for the Purdue Boilermakers where he was also a member of Sigma Pi fraternity.
 He was selected by the Eagles in the eighth round of the 1938 NFL draft.

 During World War II, Woltman volunteered with the Red Cross.